 In a word – delicious!
 At TFT, we believe food should be an integral part of the travel experience and always make an effort to eat at authentic establishments when we can.
 What better way to immerse yourself in the culture of a place than by sampling the local delicacies, and we encourage students to do so whenever possible!
 Just as we stay away from Americanized hotel chains, we try to avoid restaurants with menus that cater only to tourists because every good traveler knows the best food is found wherever the locals are eating!

 This program has a particularly strong emphasis on food, with the service portion of the program giving the students a true farm to table experience.
-Students will learn how to farm the family’s organic garden, pick fresh ingredients everyday, and make almost every meal with their own two hands.
+Students will learn how to farm the family’s organic garden, pick fresh ingredients every day, and make almost every meal with their own two hands.
 Just like the community service, cooking is incredibly rewarding when you know you worked hard to make the food that you’re eating.
 Since Italian food is all about fresh, simple ingredients, this program offers students a truly authentic culinary experience by preparing and indulging the most delectable homemade Italian dishes.
-On our day trips, we will also have a chance to sample some specialities that are traditionally Sicilian, like granita (the original “Italian ice”), cannoli, and arancini (fried rice balls).
+On our day trips, we will also have a chance to sample some specialties that are traditionally Sicilian, like granita (the original “Italian ice”), cannoli, and arancini (fried rice balls).

 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.